-Under newly unveiled draft legislation, the state would begin to ‘bank’ this unused water for drought years, or even to sell it back down-river to thirstier areas of the Southwest.
+Under the newly unveiled draft legislation, the state would begin to ‘bank’ this unused water for drought years, or even to sell it back downriver to thirstier areas of the Southwest.
 The bill would change the definition of what’s considered a “beneficial purpose” for water use, thus allowing the long term storage.

 Wyoming state senator Larry Hicks told Wyofile that “Once we establish a water bank and establish a beneficial use to that water, it’s no longer system water.
 That water now belongs to the State of Wyoming.”

 Despite the bill’s sponsors, there are many in Wyoming and surrounding states who are skeptical of the plan.

 Rika Fulton, Program Director for the Upper Green River Network, calls the plan “grainy and outdated.”

 “Building more dams doesn’t build more water,” Fulton told me over the phone.
 “Some form of water banking may play some role in the future in the Upper Colorado River Basin, but it needs to be a multi-state solution, rather than a smokescreen to take water with no clear purpose.”

 But Wyoming isn’t the only state that’s trying to grab their Colorado River Water before it’s too late. . .